William Selig, PsyD, MFA

 My Background

 I received my doctorate in clinical psychology from the PGSP-Stanford Psy.D.
 Consortium.
 My dissertation research in the Stanford Bipolar Disorders Clinic examined the relationship between creativity and bipolar disorder.
-I work currently as Outreach Director and staff psychologist for The Wise Mind Institute (WMI).
-Prior to joining the WMI team, I co-founded and served as coordinator for the Dialectical Behavior Therapy (DBT) program at Kaiser Oakland Adult Psychiatry, where I completed my post-doctoral residency in 2014.
-I provided additional leadership at Kaiser on several pilot programs and conducted group and individual therapy there, while starting a small private practice.
-Psychology is a second career for me, following over a decade working as an actor and director in New York, Boston, and the Bay Area.
+I work currently as a clinical psychologist at The Wise Mind Institute (WMI)Prior to joining the WMI team, I co-founded and served as co-ordinator for the Dialectical Behavior Therapy (DBT) program at Kaiser Oakland Adult Psychiatry, where I completed my post-doctoral residency in 2014.
+I provided additional leadership at Kaiser on several pilot programs and conducted group and individual therapy there, while starting my private practice.

-I began studying psychology after many years of working in the arts.
-A filmmaking and photography major in college (Harvard University, 1996), I went on to a ten-year career in the theater as a stage director, creative collaborator, and producer.
-During this time, I was fortunate to study for a Master of Fine Arts (2003) at the Moscow Art Theater School, where Stanislavski and Chekov gave birth to modern theater; at that same moment, a thousand miles away in Austria, modern psychology was born with Sigmund Freud's seminal work (flawed as it was), The Interpretation Of Dreams.
-This is no mere coincidence, in regards to both cultural history and my own personal interest.
-Both psychology and modern theater take as their subject the relationship between our inner lives and our outward behaviors, and I find that my experience in both disciplines enriches my practice.
+Psychology is a second career for me, following many years of professional involvement in the arts.
+A filmmaking and photography major in college (Harvard University, 1996), I worked for over a decade as a stage director, creative collaborator, performer and producer in New York, Boston, and the Bay Area.
+During this time, I was fortunate to study for a Master of Fine Arts (2003) at Harvard and the Moscow Art Theater School (MXAT).
+There, at the end of the 19th century, Stanislavski and Chekhov gave birth to the modern theater.
+At virtually the same moment, a thousand miles away in Austria, modern psychology was born with Sigmund Freud's seminal work (flawed as it was), The Interpretation Of Dreams.
+This is no mere coincidence.
+Psychology and theater take as their subject the relationship between our inner lives and our outward behaviors, and I have found that my experience in both disciplines enriches my practice.

 I am a licensed psychologist in the state of California (PSY27420).